 - Gain a greater insight into education and career planning decisions; and

 - Opens opportunity for students to make meaningful and relevant educational choices while preserving a common core of learning.

 What Can I Study?

-A range of first-year course options are available for you to choose from including but not limited to:
+A range of first-year course options are available for you to choose from including: